KongHack/ORM/README.md

   - Multi-Primary key support!
   - Auto-loading of common via config file
   - Insertable type single-key objects (using on duplicate key update)
+  - DBInterface for keeping DirectDB systems in line and universal

 ### Version
 2.3.0